honza/honza.github.com/_blog/posts/2015-02-18-markdown-editors.rst

 no need to "preview" the result.
 A heading looks like a heading.
 A list looks like a link.

+This is a prime example of creating a solution to a problem that doesn't exist.
+The reason why these apps are popular and people buy them has less to do with the need to preview markdown and more with the hisperized culture of writing for the web.

 .. _so: http://dillinger.io/
 .. _many: https://stackedit.io/
 .. _them: http://jbt.github.io/markdown-editor/